eshikafe/wxSynfig/README.md

 # synfig-reloaded
-Synfig with Python UI and C++ back end
+Synfig with Python UI and C/C++ back end

 This is an attempt to modernize Synfig with a new UI that is highly intuitive and user-friendly.
-"synfig-core" code base will remain in C++ but "synfig-studio" will be completely implemented in wxPython.
+"synfig-studio" will be completely implemented in wxPython.

 Objective of this project
 - Improve the UI for Synfig using wxPython.
 Rewrite synfig-studio in Python/wxPython
 - Make Synfig development extremely easy.
-- Eliminate ETL - use Boost instead.
+- Eliminate ETL - use Boost instead or something else.
 - Improve the documentation.
 - Clean-up the synfig source code.
 Make it tidy.
 - Make synfig extremely easy to build and install on any platform